DavidNash2024/Win32xx/samples/DialogTemplate/Readme.txt

 * How to use OnIdle to dynamically update the toolbar buttons.
 * How to use OnMenuUpdate to dynamically update enable state of the menu items.

-The program will reconstruct the dialog template array from the text output in the rich edit view.
-It will then use this array to display the dialog.

-The contents of the rich edit view can be saved to a header file.

-Note that the application will fail to display a dialog if it contains a custom control.